The Fleet Admiral Leadership Seminar and Roundtable

 James D. Hornfischer is not a biographer, but someone who offers biographical portraits as a storytelling component in such award-winning World War II narratives as The Last Stand of the Tin Can Sailors, Ship of Ghosts, Neptune’s Inferno, and his most recent The Fleet at Flood Tide.
 One common denominator in all of these books is Chester W. Nimitz, who took command of the U.S. Pacific Fleet shortly after the Japanese attack on Pearl Harbor and stayed in command until the end of the war.
 Hornfischer promises to offer some unique perspectives on the attributes leading to Nimitz being such a spectacularly successful theater commander.

 Following the presentations and a short break, Dr. Rosenberg will invite the presenters and some contemporary naval leaders to join a roundtable discussion.
-Naval Academy Superintendent VAdm.
-Walter E. Carter, Jr., and Director of Naval History retired RAdm.
-Samuel J. Cox have accepted invitations to join with the presenters on a roundtable panel moderated by Rosenberg who will then challenge the panel to connect these career stories to contemporary experiences in the fleet today and how these perspectives can enlighten naval leadership in the 21st century.
+Invitations have been extended to Naval Academy Superintendent VAdm.
+Walter E. Carter, Jr., Naval War College President RAdm.
+Jeffrey A. Harley and Director of Naval History retired RAdm.
+Samuel J. Cox.
+Rosenberg will then challenge the panel to connect these career stories to contemporary experiences in the fleet today and how these perspectives can enlighten naval leadership in the 21st century.